 We have agreed to pay all expenses incurred in connection with the registration under the Securities Act of the shares of our common stock being registered hereby, including, without limitation, the fees and disbursements of our counsel and independent public accountants, filing and stock exchange fees, all fees and expenses of complying with securities or "blue sky" laws, all fees and expenses of custodians, transfer agents and registrars, and all printing expenses, messenger and delivery expenses.
-The selling stockholders will pay underwriting or brokerage commissions or discounts, transfer taxes and certain out-of-pocket expenses associated with effecting any sales of their securities that may be offered hereunder.
+The selling stockholders will pay out-of-pocket expenses of the selling stockholders, transfer taxes, underwriting or brokerage commissions or discounts associated with effecting any sales of their securities that may be offered hereunder.